 In fact, McKinsey claimed in a recent report that the landscape of online shopping progressed by a “decade in days,” over the course of just three months in 2020.
 Likewise, a May 2020 Mintel report found that 43 percent of shoppers reported shopping direct-to-consumer more than they did in 2019.

 In order for brands to compete in an ever-increasingly competitive ecommerce landscape, they must focus their efforts.
-Amazon is a particular important retailer that should take up a lot of attention.
+Amazon is a particularly important retailer that should take up a lot of attention.
 After all, the online retailer pulls in nearly half (41.4%) of all ecommerce sales in the US.

 What types of market intelligence platforms perform Amazon market research?